get-bridge/muss/README.md

             environment:
               SECRET_KEY: # no value, it will get it from the environment.

-So when the "somewhere-far" option is chosen for the service it will load those secrets.
+So when the "somewhere-far" option is chosen for the module it will load those secrets.

 First `bin/vault-token` will be executed and `VAULT_ADDR` and `VAULT_TOKEN`